JesseRussell2240/funicular/README.md

 2. run unit testing code - python test_perception_module.py
 preception also has a main to test preception and cameras joint integration.
 Ensure camera module is successfull prior to moving on to preception.

+This is to install flask and other for R-Pi server hosting website to control and recive video remotly pip install flask flask-socketio opencv-python